Types of Building Foundations for Construction Projects

 Well foundations are used in soft soil or underwater conditions.
 A well is excavated and filled with concrete to create a stable foundation.

-What is the purpose of building foundations in construction projects?
+What is the main purpose of building foundations?

 What are the two main types of building foundations discussed in the article?